apolopena/gitpod-laravel-starter/README.md

 Save the file and refresh the preview browser when the debugger is in the IDE.

 This will open a temporary PHP file that has all the blade directives converted to `php` tags, you may set additional breakpoints in this code as well.
-Do not edit the code in these temporary files as it they be disposed at any time and are only derived for that debugging session.
+Do not edit the code in these temporary files as it they be disposed at any time and are only derived for the current debugging session.

 If you are having trouble, launch the "Listen for Xdebug" launch configuration again and refresh the preview browser.